GreXXL/docs/docs/extensions.md

 ## Finding Extensions

 Flarum has a wide ecosystem of extensions, most of which are open source and free.
 To find new and awesome extensions, visit the [Extensions](https://discuss.flarum.org/t/extensions) tag on Flarum's community forums.
-The unofficial [Extiverse extension database](https://extiverse.com/) is also a great resource.
+The official [extension database](https://flarum.org/extensions/) is  the most complete resource.

 ## Installing Extensions